griffithlab/civic-docs/docs/about/participating.rst

 CIViC Principles
 ~~~~~~~~~~~~~~~~
-- We believe that the interpretations of clinical actionability required to enable precision medicine should be freely available and openly discussed across a diverse community.
+- **Community consensus.** The interpretations of clinical actionability required to enable precision medicine should be freely available and openly discussed across a diverse community.
+To facilitate consensus building, the interface must support direct contribution from members of the community.

-- An interdisciplinary approach is needed to combine the expertise of genome scientists and health care providers, whose efforts are often isolated.
+- **Interdisciplinary.** An interdisciplinary approach is needed to combine the expertise of genome scientists and health care providers, whose efforts are often isolated.

 - Content should be created with transparency, kept current, be comprehensive, track provenance, and acknowledge the efforts of creators.

-- The interface should be both structured enough to allow computational data mining and agile enough to handle the product of openly-debated, human interpretation.
+- **Computationally accessible.** The interface should be both structured enough to allow computational data mining (via APIs) and agile enough to handle the product of openly debated, human interpretation.

-- CIViC is committed to providing unencumbered and efficient access to community-driven curation and interpretation of cancer mutations.
+- **Freely accessible.** CIViC is committed to providing unencumbered and efficient access to community-driven curation and interpretation of cancer mutations.
 Curated knowledge will remain free and can be accessed anonymously without login unless the user wishes to contribute to content.
+No fees will be introduced.

-- To encourage both academic and commercial engagement CIViC is released with minimal restrictions under a `Creative Commons Public Domain Dedication, CC0 1.0 Universal License <https://creativecommons.org/publicdomain/zero/1.0/>`_.
-No fees or exclusive access will be introduced.
+- **Open license.** CIViC will encourage both academic and commercial engagement through flexible licensing.
+CIViC is released with minimal restrictions under a `Creative Commons Public Domain Dedication, CC0 1.0 Universal License <https://creativecommons.org/publicdomain/zero/1.0/>`_.
 While sharing improvements is strongly encouraged, the data can be adopted and used for nearly any purpose including the creation of commercial applications derived from the knowledge.
-We require only that attribution be given to the community that created the content.

 .. figure:: /images/figures/CIViC_principles__shorter.png
    :alt: CIViC Principles